 We need to minimise resistance before launching an innovation.
 As well as observe for unexpected resistance after launch.
 Sometimes its as easy as getting the adopter to add an egg…

 Innovation resistance – users postponing, rejecting, or even objecting/demonstrating against – is the sadly neglected child.

 We are all familiar with its sisters: diffusion and adoption.
 Yet, we see innovations failing again and again.
 And not addressing innovation resistance is a candidate for why this is so.
 As well as for why 94% of executives are disappointed with innovation performance.
 Why?
-Well, in order to get adoption we have to:
+Well, to get adoption, we have to:

 - address Rogers’ classic adoption variables, and